mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 A few notes before we start:
 * I'm not a native English speaker, so please forgive any grammatical mistake in this write-up.
-* I'm a software engineer, so I'll use scripts whenever I can to perform repetitive tasks on my behalf.
+* I'm a developer, so I'll use scripts whenever I can to perform repetitive tasks on my behalf.
 I'll use Python 3 as a scripting language, unless I absolutely need a library/tool which is not available in Python.
 * I'm not trying to solve this challenge as fast as I can (and, as far as I know, there's no prize for the fastest submission).
 Instead, I might here and there take a detour and explore things I did not know about, as I stumble upon them.

 Let's get going!